LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

-\textit{\textbf{Answer to RQ3.}} Table~\ref{tab:FR_table} presents the Functionality Preservation Metric ($\Phi^M$) for all ten malware samples evaluated with VirusTotal and Hybrid Analysis calculated with equation \ref{eq:FPR}.
+\textit{\textbf{Answer to RQ2.}} Table~\ref{tab:FR_table} presents the Functionality Preservation Metric ($\Phi^M$) for all malware samples evaluated with VirusTotal and Hybrid Analysis calculated with equation \ref{eq:FPR}.
 From Figure~\ref{fig:vt-rates}, the first four and the last sample variants are evasive under VirusTotal, as their detection rates are below the individual baseline threshold.
 In Hybrid Analysis, Fungus, Dexter, and RansomWar variants remain consistently evasive.
 Exeinfector’s $\Phi^M$ has a high rate of 75\% on VirusTotal and 72.222\% on Hybrid Analysis.
-Dexter and HiddenVNC both performed well, with Dexter maintaining 66.667\% preservation across both detectors, and HiddenVNC at 75\% on VirusTotal and around 68\% on Hybrid Analysis.
-Fungus has a lower $\Phi^M$ of approximately 31.5\% for both detectors, with only 17 out of 54 variants staying below the detection threshold, preserving their original semantics on both AV detectors.
+Dexter and HiddenVNC both performed well, with Dexter maintaining 66.667\% across both detectors, and HiddenVNC at 75\% on VirusTotal and around 68\% on Hybrid Analysis.
+Fungus has a lower $\Phi^M$ of approximately 31.5\% for both detectors.
 Predator and Prosto Stealer showed moderate preservation rates—36.667\% and 41.667\% on VirusTotal, with both reaching 50\% on Hybrid Analysis.
-In Predator, the LLM modified six functions in \texttt{Stealing.cpp}, while in Prosto, it made extensive edits across multiple files for functions that affect directory searches, file processing, and Telegram-related operations.
-Despite debugging to ensure compilation, the LLM-generated code lacked functional preservation.
+In Predator, the LLM modified six functions in \texttt{Stealing.cpp}, while in Prosto, it extensively edited functions across multiple files related to directory searches, file handling, and Telegram operations.
+Despite successful compilation after debugging, the LLM-generated code lacked functionality preservation.
 Conti has the lowest $\Phi^M$ value with only about 20\% of evasive variants preserving semantics for VirusTotal.
 The LLM modified critical functions, including those disabling security hooks, whitelisting processes, and enumerating logical drives.
 These modifications reduced detection rates but led to lower functionality preservation.
-For the case of Babuk ransomware, we also see a similar rate as that of the Fungus sample for VirusTotal and a higher 37.255\% for Hybrid Analysis.
+For Babuk, we observe a similar rate to Fungus on VirusTotal and a higher rate of 37.255\% on Hybrid Analysis.
 RedPetya stood out with the highest rates (85.714\% and 88.889\%), demonstrating that \system{} successfully maintained functionality while achieving evasion, even with complex transformations like Security as seen in Figure~\ref{fig:vt-rates},~\ref{fig:ha-rates}.
 Both the preservation rate for the final sample is around 55\%.